AdobeDocs/experience-manager-65.en/help/sites-administering/rich-text-editor.md

 To verify that the pasted HTML is saved, check the saved content in CRXDE (in the content node).

-If not saved, the HTML must have been removed by RTE as it did not adhere to the RTE’s rules.
+If not saved, the HTML must have been removed by RTE as it did not adhere to the RTE's rules.

 If saved in CRXDE but not rendered on the Page (to check rendering, see page's [preview](/help/sites-authoring/editing-content.md#preview-mode), it is removed by AEM XSS rules.